List of Asian species extinct in the Holocene

-This is a list of Asian animals extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
+This is a list of Asian species extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
 But "BP" means "before CE 1950".
 Therefore, the Holocene began 11,650 BP.
 Doing the math, that is c.
 9700 BCE.) and continues to the present day.

 This list includes the Asian continent and its surrounding islands, including Cyprus.
 The three Transcaucasian republics of Georgia, Armenia, and Azerbaijan are included in the List of European species extinct in the Holocene, even though their territory may fall partially or fully in Asia depending on the definition of Europe considered.
 Species from Western New Guinea (Indonesia), the Aru Islands (Indonesia), and Christmas Island (Australia) are listed in the List of Australia-New Guinea species extinct in the Holocene.

 Many extinction dates are unknown due to a lack of relevant information.